Welcome

 The creation and transfer of estates and interests in land require specific formalities.
 Failure to comply often results in the right being equitable or, in some cases, not existing at all.

-• Contracts for sale or disposition of land interests (including equitable leases/easements arising from contract) need a document incorporating all terms, signed by both parties (s.2 LP(MP)A 1989).
+• Contracts for sale or disposition of land interests (including equitable leases/easements arising from contract) must be in a single document incorporating all terms, signed by both parties (s.2 LP(MP)A 1989).

 • Dispositions of existing equitable interests must be in signed writing (s.53(1)(c) LPA 1925).